Sorry, there are no matching results

 If you have been working through your own limited company (PSC) via an agency, you can continue to do so but the agency will deduct tax and NICs and will pay the net amount to your PSC.
 These fall under what are known as ‘deemed’ arrangements and you should take further advice if this applies to you.

 It is standard HMRC policy to carry out enquiries and no one can guarantee they will not be investigated.

 IR35 enquiries tend to stem from standard PAYE or VAT enquiries.
-To keep your profile with HMRC low, you should keep your accounting records in order and ensure that your taxes are paid and up to date.
+You should keep your accounting records in order and ensure that your taxes are paid and up to date.

 If you are definitely within IR35, things are simpler.
 Many contractors opt to use an umbrella company such as My Max from PayStream.
-As an employee of our company, we will deduct all necessary taxes and still help you to maximise your take-home pay.
+As an employee of our company, we will deduct all necessary taxes and provides you with employment rights.

-IR35 investigations are begun by HMRC when they believe that someone who is claiming the status of being a self-employed contractor, working through an intermediary (like a personal service company) should actually be taxed as an employee.
+IR35 investigations usually started by HMRC when they believe that someone who is claiming the status of being a self-employed contractor, working through an intermediary (like a limited company) should actually be taxed as an employee.

 When you use an umbrella like My Max, you become an employee of the umbrella company.
 Compliant umbrella companies will deduct employed levels of PAYE and NICs from your gross salary and pay them to HMRC on your behalf, just like any other company that directly employs you.
 That means you don’t have to worry about IR35.